mtfishman/SymbolicArrays.jl/README.md

 ````

-Optimize the evaluation order of the expression (by default uses an
+Optimize the evaluation order of the expression (by default it uses an
 eager optimizer, which isn't always optimal):

 ````julia